 During teacher-led sessions there will be issue generated discussion and opportunities for oral responses and debate, but the course also requires individual background research to aid your understanding of the media.
 You will be expected to regularly produce set essays in your own time and during lessons.
 Your coursework will allow you to use a range of technology to produce audio visual and print texts.

-70% of the course will consist of two external examinations at the end of the two-year course, and 30% will be in the form of internally assessed coursework during the second year.
+70% of the course will consist of two external examinations at the end of the two-year course, and 30% will be in the form of Non Examined Assessment.